rajannpatel/ubuntupbx/README.md

 ## STEP 3
 ### Provision resources and deploy an Ubuntu VM on Google Cloud

+These steps are performed in your cloud-deployment workspace:

 1. List the projects in the Google Cloud account:

        gcloud projects list